logicalparadox/oath/README.md

 # Oath

-Oath is a tiny little javascript library that makes it easy to build future based APIs.
+Oath is a tiny javascript library that makes it easy to build future based APIs.

 ## What is a future anyway?